-In 1968 First Israel Bank and Trust Company of New York was formed and in 1969 the bank opened an additional branch at 1412 Broadway, and one in 1971 at 579 Fifth Avenue that continues as the main branch today.
+In 1968, First Israel Bank and Trust Company of New York was formed.
+In 1969, the bank opened an additional branch at 1412 Broadway, and one in 1971 at 579 Fifth Avenue that continues as the main branch today.

-In March 1973 the bank changed its name to Bank Leumi Trust Company of New York.
-At the time, the bank had three branches at 579 Fifth Avenue, 1412 Broadway, and 111 Broadway.
+In March 1973, the Bank changed its name to Bank Leumi Trust Company of New York.
+At the time, the bank had three retail branches at 579 Fifth Avenue, 1412 Broadway and 111 Broadway.

-In 1974 the Trust Company opened a branch in Forest Hills and a foreign exchange facility at the El Al Terminal at Kennedy Airport, while a year later Bank Leumi le-Israel opened a branch in Chicago followed by one in Beverly Hills, California.
+In 1974, the bank opened a branch in Forest Hills and a foreign exchange facility at the El Al Terminal at Kennedy Airport, while a year later Bank Leumi le-Israel opened a branch in Chicago followed by one in Beverly Hills, California.

-By 1978 Bank Leumi Trust Company of New York had ten branches, a representative office in Toronto, Canada and two offshore branches in the Bahamas and Cayman Islands.
+By 1978, Bank Leumi Trust Company of New York had 10 branches, a representative office in Toronto, Canada and two offshore branches in the Bahamas and Cayman Islands.

 The size of the bank greatly increased with the acquisition of thirteen branches from Bankers Trust Company in 1980.

-Bank Leumi le-Israel opened a retail branch office in Los Angeles in Encino and upgraded the Beverly Hills office to a full-service bank.
+Bank Leumi le-Israel opened a retail branch office in Encino and upgraded the Beverly Hills office to a full-service bank.
 The Trust Company purchased 139 Centre Street in New York City, as their operations center.

-In the early 1990’s the bank went through a major reorganization, moving to a concentration in international, commercial middle market, and private banking.
-All retail branches were eventually sold.
+In the early 1990’s, the bank went through a major reorganization, moving to a concentration in international, commercial middle market, and private banking.
+Almost all retail branches were eventually sold.

 The 21st Century

-In 2004 Dr. Zalman Segal retired in November after fifteen years as chief executive officer of Bank Leumi USA and Mr. Uzi Rosen assumed that role.
+In 2004, Dr. Zalman Segal retired after fifteen years as CEO of Bank Leumi USA and Mr. Uzi Rosen assumed that role.

 In 2005, Bank Leumi USA opened a branch in Highland Park, Illinois.

-In 2010, Mr. Uzi Rosen retired as President and Chief Executive Officer and Mr. Itzhak Eyal assumed that role.
+In 2010, Mr. Uzi Rosen retired as President and CEO and Mr. Itzhak Eyal assumed that role.

-In 2013, Mr. Itzhak Eyal retired after three years as President and Chief Executive Officer of Bank Leumi USA and a 38 year career with the Leumi Group.
-Mr. Avner Mendelson assumed the role of President and Chief Executive Officer of Bank Leumi USA.
+In 2013, Mr. Itzhak Eyal retired after three years as President and CEO of Bank Leumi USA and a 38 year career with the Leumi Group.
+Mr. Avner Mendelson assumed the role of President and CEO of Bank Leumi USA.